JohnWinter13/CS1XA3/Project01/README.md

 `./project_analyze.sh delete-temp`

-Deletes all files end with .tmp and are NOT tracked by git ending in .tmp
+Deletes all files ending with .tmp and are NOT tracked by git ending in .tmp

 ## 4. Detect Compile Errors